 - Improve safety and function for pedestrians, bikes, transit and freight by making infrastructure improvements for each mode.

 - Designate the Central City a Multimodal Mixed-Use Area (MMA), and implement transportation projects to facilitate growth in this transit-rich area.

-- Update the Parking Code to improve predictability, reduce costly parking reviews, limit new parking and surface lots, and allow shared parking.
+- Simplify the Parking Code to improve predictability, reduce costly parking reviews, limit new parking and surface lots, and allow shared parking.

 - Explore tools and strategies to reduce development-related vehicle trip and parking impacts, such as transportation demand management, parking management and other strategies.

 Height and Views